 - 4. Select the type of task you want to create-Manual Inventory Review, Remediate Inventory, or Miscellaneous.
-(Refer to the descriptions of task types earlier in this section.) - 5.
+(See Task Types.) - 5.
 Complete the following fields as needed: - In the Summary field, provide a summary or title for the task. - In the Details field, provide instructions or requirements for completing this task (or provide any information that will be useful to the reviewer). - Keep the Status as Open for a new task. - 6.
 To change the task owner, click the Assign button under the Owner field, and select a new owner.